-Refuelled, we headed for a mooch around the shops before lunch.
+Refueled, we headed for a mooch around the shops before lunch.
 When Hoomum saw Gwin Llyn Wines, she couldn’t resist popping in to have a look at their gin selection.
-Bonus for me too as they allow dogs in so I wouldn’t be waiting outside for ages (I’ve learnt that gin involves a long process of decision making).
+Bonus for me too as they allow dogs in so I wouldn’t be waiting outside for ages (I’ve learned that gin involves a long process of decision making).

 Dog friendly shopping!

 From there we nipped into Siop Y Iard, a fab independent craft shop stocking unique pieces from local artists.
 It’s Pawsome they allow us pooches in, this means I’m not getting stressed outside (I can’t help it, I’m a Velcro dog….what can I say?).
 Another fab find was Genius shop, they were very welcoming and I loved all the head pats and attention I received (I can’t deny I do love a bit of a fuss).

 All this walking left us all hungry so we headed to The Bryncynan pub for a late lunch.
 Hoomum had heard that the food here was fabulous.
 It didn’t disappoint.
 A super dog furiendly pub just outside of Pwllheli town.
 The staff were great and yet again, I was given attention by the staff and the locals who were enjoying a Saturday drink.

 I really enjoyed my Pwllheli mooch, it was a day well spent having a pamper and discovering what it has to offer dogs and their owners.
 I’ve made Hoomum pinky paw promise that we will return soon to discover more.
 Hopefully on a dry day so we can make the most of Pwllheli’s beaches and marina!